yaroslavborbat/zellij-bookmarks/README.md

    ```
 ---

+## 🧩 More Zellij Plugins by Me

+- [`zellij-bookmarks`](https://github.com/yaroslavborbat/zellij-bookmarks) - A Zellij plugin for creating, managing, and quickly inserting command bookmarks into the terminal.
+- [`zellij-playbooks`](https://github.com/yaroslavborbat/zellij-playbooks) - A Zellij plugin for managing and executing playbook files.

+---

 ## 🤝 Contributing

 Found an issue or have a feature request?
 Feel free to [open an issue](https://github.com/yaroslavborbat/zellij-bookmarks/issues/new) on GitHub.